After an incredible 20 years in production, it’s time for a new Suzuki Jimny.

 However, despite it’s no-nonsense character, the new Jimny still has plenty of technology.
 Suzuki’s infotainment system offers satnav with Android Auto and Apple CarPlay, there’s high beam assist, laser-based forward collision alert, lane departure warning, weaving alert and – a first for Suzuki – traffic sign recognition.

-The new Suzuki Jimny is expected to go on sale in the UK in late January 2019.
+The new Suzuki Jimny is expected to go on sale in the UK in late January 2019 in two trim levels.

 Despite the black-painted steel wheels, SZ4 models are still well equipped with air con, cruise control, automatic headlights with high-beam assist, and lane departure warning.

 SZ5 models go further with LED headlights, climate control, sat nav with Android Auto/Apple CarPlay, heated front seats and alloy wheels.

 Prices are due to be announced in November, although they’re expected to be higher than the out-going model which kicked-off around the £13,000 mark.